Think You’re Cut Out for Plumbing?

 2. Are you fit?

 This is basically a requirement.
-We aren’t saying you have to be in bodybuilder or “cover of a magazine” fit shape.
+We aren’t saying you must be in a bodybuilder or “cover of a magazine” fit shape.
 It’s a requirement that plumbers crouch down under sinks, lift heavy water heaters, pull well pumps, etc. These all take strength and sometimes agility.
-Many situations cause plumbers to push their extra limits on a daily basis.
-To ensure that their chances of injury are minimal, plumbers should be in good physical shape.
+Many situations cause plumbers to push their extra limits daily.
+Plumbers should be in good physical shape to ensure their chances of injury are minimal.

 3. Are You Mechanically Inclined?